app.loshadki

 OpenIn Reddit Rule

-This rule already will be added to the top, so it will handle before Cmd and Default rule.
+This rule will already be added to the top, so it will be handled before the Cmd and Default rules.

 OpenIn Widgets

-I was never big on widgets that you could place on notification screen.
-But now with Sonoma, you can place them on Desktop.
-OpenIn comes now with two widgets, one is the browser selection widget, and the second one is the history.
+I was never big on widgets that you could place on the notification screen.
+But now with Sonoma, you can place them on the Desktop.
+OpenIn now comes with two widgets: one is the browser selection widget, and the second one is the history.

 OpenIn Widgets